One Call Away (Charlie Puth song): Music video

 Directed by Mark Staubach, the music video for "One Call Away" was released on September 14, 2015, by his own YouTube channel.

 It begins with Puth playing Rachmaninoff's "Morceaux de fantaisie, Op.
 3, Prelude No. 2 in C-sharp minor" on a grand piano in a college music classroom, before he is interrupted by a girl (played by Ellie Hahn) who comes into the room to watch, before she puts on headphones, and the actual song begins.
 It then cuts to clips of him walking to and sitting down in class.
 He nudges his friend (played by Stephen Puth, his younger brother) as he sees the girl sit down behind him, still wearing her headphones.
 He looks back at her and she smiles, but her boyfriend then sits down next to her, which Puth sees, and then sinks down into his chair.

 Puth and a couple of classmates are shown sitting in a gymnasium, while looking at her status updates on a Facebook-like website.
 He is then shown walking down a bookstore, while she is reading on the other side; he gets to the end of the aisle and they see each other, but she walks away dismissively.
 Shots of a film being cut and hung up are shown.
 She is then shown practicing a ballet on stage with Puth accompanying on grand piano.
 Her boyfriend comes, they get in a fight, and she leaves, sitting down outside and covering her face with her hands, to cry.

 Longer shots of the film editing are shown.
 The girl is shown going to the Palace Theater in Los Angeles; as she sits down Puth sees her from the projection booth.
 He loads the projector with the film he has made and starts it.
 Clips from classic films are shown on the screen, beginning with characters in peril and then being saved (matching the lyrics), and ending in a romantic scene.
 The clips of the characters being saved causes her to look up at the booth, where he smiles down at her and she smiles back.

-The music video has over 750 million views as of late October 2021.
+The music video has over 843 million views as of September 2024.